-Incredibly creamy and sweet tiger milk tea made with brown sugar and tapioca pearls.
-This bubble tea is perfect for anyone with a sweet tooth, as it has just the right amount of sweetness.
+Incredibly creamy and sweet tiger milk tea made with brown sugar syrup and boba pearls.
 Easy to make and enjoy it in the comfort of your home!

-Tiger Milk Tea is one of the most decadent types of milk teas, as it has generous amounts of brown sugar syrup.
+Brown sugar boba tea is hands down the most decadent type of milk tea, made with toffee-like brown sugar syrup.
 Although much sweeter than other bubble teas, this boba tea is hands down one of the most popular choices.

 What is Tiger Milk Tea?

-Tiger Milk Tea is a type of sweet bubble tea drink made with sugar syrup, milk, and tapioca pearls.
+Tiger Milk Bubble Tea is a type of popular bubble tea flavor made with brown sugar syrup, fresh milk, and black tapioca pearls.
 It was invented in Taiwan in 2017 by Tiger Sugar, and later became popular all across the globe.
 In Chinese it’s called 黑糖珍珠鮮奶, which means “black sugar pearl milk”.

-Tiger Milk Tea also contains tapioca pearls, which is a chewy topping made from tapioca starch.
+Tiger Milk Bubble Tea also contains tapioca pearls, which is a chewy topping made from tapioca starch.

-Brown sugar milk tea tastes sweet, with a deep caramel flavour.
-Its taste comes exclusively from the brown sugar syrup that is used to make it.
+Tiger milk bubble tea boba tastes sweet and milky, with a deep caramel flavour.
+Its toffee-like flavour comes from the brown sugar syrup.

 Ingredient round-up

-Apart from the tapioca pearls, all ingredients can be found in most kitchens.
-Let’s see what’s needed:
+Apart from the tapioca pearls, this recipe uses simple ingredients that can be found in most kitchens.
+Here's what’s needed:

-- Milk – Whole milk is best for the ultimate creamy milk tea.
+- Milk – Whole milk works best for a creamy milk tea.

 Success Tips & Tricks

-- Perfectly cooked pearls – Tapioca pearls are meant to be chewy, but not too hard.
-Make sure you cook them as indicated on the pack and serve them immediately.
-Leaving boba for too long can make it go too hard and unpleasant.
+- Perfectly cooked pearls – Make sure you cook them as indicated on the pack and serve them immediately.

-- Don’t skip the cream – Brown sugar milk tea needs to be silky and creamy, so fresh cream is an absolute must.
+- Cream – Brown sugar milk tea needs to be silky and creamy, so fresh cream is an absolute must.

 - Ice cold ingredients – Use a few ice cubes to keep the brown sugar milk tea ice cold and refreshing.

-- Bubble tea straws – Boba straws are an absolute must for all bubble tea recipes.
-I recommend using glass bubble tea straws because they’re fully reusable.
+- Bubble tea straws – Serve with a boba straw.
+I recommend glass bubble tea straws as they're reusable.

 Frequently asked questions

 Yes, simply substitute whole milk and cream with a plant-based alternative.
-I recommend a plant milk that’s relatively flavourless and unsweetened, so it does not take away from the caramel flavour.
-You could try either unsweetened oat milk or cashew nut milk.
+You could try either unsweetened oat milk or almond milk.

 I wouldn’t exactly call Tiger Bubble Tea healthy, as it contains a lot of sugar.
-Since it’s made only with sugar syrup and full fat milk, it’s higher in calories and fats than most bubble teas.
-However, it’s definitely worth enjoying every once in a while.
+Since it’s made only with sugar syrup and full fat milk, it’s higher in calories and fat than most bubble teas.

 If you enjoyed this recipe, you will love these too: